EnderRobber101/Ram-Suspender/README.md

 Please credit if you are using this for code/inspiration.
 WARNING This is a beta version with bad UI

 This extension allows the user to suspend tabs so they don't take up any ram.
+You can manualy snooze tabs!
+Shows a list of tabs to snooze.
 DO NOT use on tabs with unfinished/unsaved work.
-You can manualy snooze tabs!
 Ram usage stats feature comming soon!

 Works in Chrome,Opera,Edge, and other chrome based browsers!